RandomSanityProject/RandomSanityProject.github.io/index.md

 people willing to use it, test it, provide feedback, and maybe even write a little code to help make it better.

-## Announcements

-**4 May 2017:** If you are testing duplicate detection, you should be aware that the datastore was reset today.
-Any byte arrays you submitted before today have been forgotten.

 ## How it Works

 1. Get an array of 64 bytes from whatever source of cryptographically-secure randomness you are using